robotframework/robotframework/doc/releasenotes/rf-3.0a1.rst

-If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --upgrade --pre robotframework` to install or upgrade to the latest version or use `pip install --pre robotframework==3.0a1` to install exactly this version.
+If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --upgrade --pre robotframework` to install or upgrade to the latest version or use `pip install robotframework==3.0a1` to install exactly this version.
 For more details and other installation approaches, see `installation instructions <../../INSTALL.rst>`_.

-Robot Framework 3.0a1 was released on **CHECK** Monday November 16, 2015.
+Robot Framework 3.0 alpha 1 was released on Thursday November 19, 2015.

 .. contents::
    :depth: 2